Amphoteric Nature of Water:

 Why is pH important?

-pH influences many aspects of chemistry, such as altering the solubility of compounds, affecting equilibrium, and observing acid/base strength on a macroscopic level.
+A proton has a high charge density and is highly electrophilic.
+Therefore, pH influences many aspects of chemistry, such as altering the solubility of compounds, affecting equilibrium, and observing acid/base strength on a macroscopic level.
 It also has numerous applications in other fields, such as its role in biological processes and indicating environmental health.